Operation Salam: Operation CONDOR

 In Egypt, Eppler went under the name of Hussein Gaffar.
 He had grown up in Alexandria and Cairo after his mother had remarried to a wealthy Egyptian and Eppler had thus acquired this name.
 Sandstede posed as an American 'Peter Monkaster', since he had worked in the U.S. petroleum industry before the war and could pass as a Scandinavian American.
 After a rail journey to Cairo, the two spies rented a houseboat on the river Nile.
 Sandstede had installed their radio set in a gramophone cabinet in the living room on the boat.
 This device of furniture was built by Sandstede himself as a masterpiece of carpenter craftsmanship; the radio unit and the gramophone unit (record player) could still be operated while the radio operator was seated inside the cabinet veiled behind a wooden panel unseen and undetectable from the outside and send Morse radio messages while the device played music.

 Eppler in his book claims that they garnered information on British troop and vehicle movements with help from a nationalist-inclined belly dancer Hekmet Fahmy (Eppler's girlfriend), as well as other dancers and escorts in the bars and nightclubs of Cairo – a very lively city during the war and the destination of thousands of Allied service personnel on leave.
 Eppler claimed to have often posed as a lieutenant in the Rifle Brigade of the British Army and used forged British and Egyptian banknotes.
-Using an arranged system of codes based on Daphne du Maurier's book Rebecca he claims to have managed to make temporary radio contact with a German forward radio interception post near Alamein (the nearest to Cairo Axis forces had reached before the Battle of El Alamein).
+Using an arranged system of codes based on Daphne du Maurier's book Rebecca (Gershom Gorenberg writes 'an interrogation report notes that the book the spies were supposed to use as a key for their cipher was called “The Unwarranted Death.”
+Unless this was the title of an obscure edition of “Rebecca” the use of that novel is a later embellishment that became a fixture in the spies’ legend' - however no book with the title given by Gorenberg is listed on the British Library catalogue) he claims to have managed to make temporary radio contact with a German forward radio interception post near Alamein (the nearest to Cairo Axis forces had reached before the Battle of El Alamein).
 Communication problems forced them to request assistance from the Cairo-based Free Officers Movement, who were nominally pro-Axis in the belief that they would 'liberate' Egypt from the British.
 A young Anwar El Sadat (who much later would become President of Egypt) was sent to help with Eppler and Sandstede's radio equipment.